-Budgeted cost: £30,022
+Budgeted cost: £11,563

-Activity Evidence that supports this approach Challenge number(s) addressed Introduction of Thrive - a tool to support the social and emotional development of PPG children and others who require this.
+Activity Evidence that supports this approach Challenge number(s) addressed Continuation of Thrive - a tool to support the social and emotional development of PPG children and others who require this.
 Evidence from other institutions suggests this approach improves attendance and achievement levels by helping young people engage with education.
 This approach is proven to strengthen links with parents and carers to offer a joined-up approach to supporting children's emotional and social needs.
 1,2,3,4,5 Subsidised visits to ensure PPG children experience the same cultural capital as non-PPG children.
 No child should miss out on experiences due to disadvantage.
 Many trips planned during the year including residentials in Y5 and Y6.
-1,2,3,4,5 Use of MAST (mental health services) as part of the Trust.
+6 Use of MAST (mental health services) as part of the Trust.
 Children's increasing mental health needs (due to Covid isolation or otherwise) require trained counselling.
 MAST provides this and is a proven strategy to improving engagement in school.
-1,2,3,4,5 Music services - ukuleles for children in school.
+1,2,3,4,5 Music services - ukuleles for children in school and Young Voices after school enrichment offer.
 EEF research proves that participation in the arts is proven to have a positive impact on other academic areas, about 3 months additional progress.
 1,2,4 Magazine subscriptions for PPG children (and then beyond) to boost learning and interest in the arts and science.
 Promotion of literacy and the arts is proven to boost attainment in other subjects (EEF research).
-1,2,3,4 Pastoral lead to work proactively with parents to promote attendance in school and address persistent absence.
-Ringfenced time given to do this, including home visits where necessary.
-There are many clear, proven links that state better communication between parents and school increases attendance, which then increases attainment.
-1,2,3,4,5
+1,2,3,4